inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

   - When generating a `full-resource` notification, Inferno will include `additional-context` references for each entry in the `$submit` response Bundle other than the ClaimResponse (which is already in the `focus`).
-Then it will include Notification Bundle entries for each instance in the `$submit` response Bundle, including the ClaimResponse.
+Then it will include Notification Bundle entries for each instance in the `$submit` response Bundle, including the ClaimResponse, with `reviewActionCode` extensions updated to indicate approval using code `A1` ("Certified in total") for approval.

 ## Testing Limitations